bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ### Formatter callback

-One more option to customize field output is to use formatter callback function.
-To enable this field's property `formatter` is used.
-Value of this property may be String or function reference.
+Optionally, you can customize field output by using a formatter callback function.
+To enable this, the field's `formatter` property is used.
+The value of this property may be String or function reference.
 In case of a String value, the function must be defined at the parent component's methods.
-Providing formatter as a `Function`, it must be declared at global scope (window or as global mixin at Vue), unless it has been bound to a `this` context.
+When providing `formatter` as a `Function`, it must be declared at global scope (window or as global mixin at Vue, or as an anonymous function), unless it has been bound to a `this` context.

 The callback function accepts three arguments - `value`, `key`, and `item`, and should return the formatted value as a string (HTML strings are not supported)